dotnet/sdk/src/SourceBuild/content/README.md

 Sometimes you want to make a change in a repository and test that change in the VMR.
 You could of course make the change in the VMR directly (locally, as the VMR is read-only for now) but in case it's already available in your repository, you can synchronize it into the VMR (again locally).

-To do this, you can start a [dotnet/dotnet](https://github.com/dotnet/dotnet) Codespace.
-You will see instructions right when the Codespace starts.
-Alternatively, you can clone the repository locally and use the `[eng/vmr-sync.sh](../../eng/vmr-sync.sh)` script to do that.
+To do this, you can either start a [dotnet/dotnet](https://github.com/dotnet/dotnet) Codespace - you will see instructions right after it starts.
+Alternatively, you can clone the repository locally and use the [eng/vmr-sync.sh](../../eng/vmr-sync.sh) script to pull your changes in.
 Please refer to the documentation in the script for more details.

 ## List of components